unitaryfund/unitaryhack2021/README.md

 We would love to support your project by connecting eager hackers to issues you need help with!
 Check out our [maintainer guide](./maintainer-guide.md)

-## Thanks to all our suporters for this event!
+## Thanks to all our supporters for this event!

 - [Xanadu]()